,

 Program Details

-Environmental and sustainability issues shape decisions across society—how we use water, how we build our cities, how tourism grows, how communities adapt to climate change, and how livelihoods change in ecologically fragile regions.
+Environmental and sustainability issues increasingly influence how societies manage resources, build resilient communities, respond to climate change, and pursue sustainable development.
 The BA (Hons.)
-Environmental & Sustainability Studies programme provides students with strong conceptual foundations and applied skills grounded in environmental humanities, social sciences, public policy, communication, development studies and sustainability practice.
+Environmental & Sustainability Studies program at UPES provides students with strong conceptual foundations and applied skills grounded in environmental humanities, social sciences, public policy, communication, development studies, and sustainability practice.

 Transdisciplinary Learning